chrismaximin/model_error_messages/README.md

 # Model Error Messages

-A simple Rails helper which displays a HTML div with the errors attached to a model.
+A simple Rails helper which displays a HTML div with the validation errors attached to a model.

 ## Install